René Enríquez

 René Enríquez (November 24, 1933 – March 23, 1990) was a Nicaraguan-born American television actor of the 1970s and 1980s.
 He is best remembered for his role as Lt.
 Ray Calletano in the long-running television series Hill Street Blues (1981–1987).

-He died on March 23, 1990, from AIDS, the first of two Hill Street Blues stars to die that year.
-Kiel Martin succumbed to lung cancer on December 28.
+Career

 Co-star Daniel J. Travanti reminisced that, during his time on Hill Street Blues, Enríquez was "sad, unhappy because they were not thrilled with him, they kept saying that it was difficult to understand him.
 He was really crushed when they let him go. ...
-He was sweet, sweet natured and grateful for what he had there but saddened by being let go.
+He was sweet, sweet natured and grateful for what he had there but saddened by being let go."

+Enríquez died on March 23, 1990, from AIDS, the first of two Hill Street Blues stars to die that year, as Kiel Martin succumbed to lung cancer on December 28.
 Original reports said Enríquez died of pancreatic cancer.
-However, upon publication of his death certificate, Enríquez's cause of death was revealed to be complications resulting from AIDS.
+However, upon publication of his death certificate, his cause of death was revealed to be complications resulting from AIDS.
 As reported on a 1992 episode of Entertainment Tonight, this was not a surprise to his Hill Street Blues costar Charles Haid, as Enríquez had disclosed to Haid the true nature of his affliction.